ICAN®—International Cancer Advocacy Network

 research advocacy organization with a small staff of professional advocates assisted by hundreds

-volunteers worldwide.
+of volunteers worldwide.
 With our volunteer leadership representing

 17 different time zones, we literally work around the clock,